 We also encourage you to check out these Common Scholarship Myths, particularly if you’ve convinced yourself that you shouldn’t apply.
 Chances are, there’s a scholarship for you, and we wouldn’t want you to miss out on that opportunity!

-• Audrey Fricker Scholarship - Students who are affiliated with the Richmond Orchestra & Chorus Association, and are pursuing musical studies
+• Audrey Fricker Scholarship - Students who are affiliated with the Richmond Orchestra & Chorus Association, and are pursuing musical studies (The first Audrey Fricker Scholarship will be awarded in 2020)

 • Derek Dang and Dr. Margaret Yeung Scholarship – Any Post-Secondary Pursuit, Including Academic, Vocational, and Apprenticeship Programs